-82. Under current Montana law, "safeguards exist to ensure registered electors can exercise their right to vote," including the limited number of voters who discover on Election Day their voter registration records contain administrative errors.
-Exhibit 2, $\P$ 6-16.
+89. Under current Montana law, "safeguards exist to ensure registered electors can exercise their right to vote," including the limited number of voters who discover on Election Day their voter registration records contain administrative errors.
+Exhibit 2, ¶¶ 6-16.
 The Office of the Montana Secretary of State has trained election administrators on this "failsafe" process.
-Exhibit 2, $\P$ 15.
+Exhibit 2, ¶ 15.
 Voters also may "vote a provisional ballot" in these circumstances.
-See Exhibit 2, $\P$ 13.
+See Exhibit 2, ¶ 13; see also Admin.
+R. Mont.
+44.3.2111.

 Response: Disputed as immaterial, misleading, and inaccurate.
-The existence of failsafes for certain limited categories of voters does not mitigate the impact that HB 176 will have in stripping away the most critical failsafe that existed under Montana law.
+The existence of fail-safes for certain limited categories of voters does not mitigate the impact that HB 176 will have in stripping away the most critical failsafe that existed under Montana law.
 As the then-Montana Secretary of State put it in 2014, "virtually everyone supported [EDR]" because "Election Day voter registration is the ultimate failsafe."
-Ex.
-18. HB 176 has already disenfranchised Montana voters who encountered administrative errors on election day that could have been remedied if EDR had still been in place.
-See Bogle Decl. ¶¶ 3-4; Denson

-Decl. ¶¶ 4-5.
+SJ Ex.
+18; see also Seaman Decl. ¶¶ 3, 7 (EDR "has been an important facet of Montana law that has acted as a failsafe for many voters to cast their vote.").
+HB 176 has already disenfranchised Montana voters who encountered administrative errors on election day that could have been remedied if EDR had still been in place.
+See Bogle Decl. ¶¶ 3-4; Denson Decl. ¶¶ 4-5.
 Further, provisional ballots also do not mitigate the harm, since provisional ballots must be validated at a later date and require voters to verify their voter eligibility.
 Such a process would implicate similar disparate impacts on disadvantaged populations who lack consistent access to transportation.
+Moreover, the Secretary presents no evidence that its training was effective or that election administrators are offering this process to voters.